AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 16.md

 Resolution:
 1. Use a constructor to bind this.handleAddressChange
-2. Use an arrow function that automatically that will be bound to the class
+2. Use an arrow function that automatically will be bound to the class

 1. With constructor